The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

-In looking back, I find that the decisions I made in my first year of freelancing acted as the basic building blocks for what would be a profitable writing career.
-When I first started freelancing, I had never written anything for publication before, I had no experience (I was still in college and hating it.), I had no contacts, and I certainly had no clue.
+In looking back over my own 20+ years as a freelance writer, the decisions I made in my first year of freelancing acted as the basic building blocks for what would become a profitable writing career.
+When I first started freelancing, I had never written anything for publication, I had no experience (I was still in college), I had no contacts, and I certainly had no clue.

 But during that first year, I had over 100 bylines, some in national magazines, others in small websites that no one had ever heard of.